 Boats leave the jetty outside Delfika 2 for passage to Ai and Hatta, Monday to Saturday, typically in the mornings.
 Be sure to confirm with the captain when the boat leaves.
 Trips cost about 50,000rp.
-Boats can also be charted at a greatly inflated rate (up to 1,000,000rp per boat per trip).
+Visitors can charters boats at an inflated rate (up to 1,000,000rp per vessel per trip).

-(Today’s Editor: If you like this, please read our guide to Bunaken, another of Indonesia’s special islands.)
+(Today’s Editor: If you like this, please read our guide to Bunaken, another of Indonesia’s life-defining islands.)